AbelBerhanu1/HTML-Assignments/README.md

 Open `index.html` in your browser to view the website.

-*Note: This is an unofficial website for educational purposes.*
+*Note: This is an unofficial website.*